depaulmillz/rdtsc-versioning/README.md

 As previously noted, configuration options can be modified in the following files:
 + `config.mk` stores the information of the system on which the tests are being run
-+ `experiment_list_generate.sh` determines the range query techniques (line 10), data structures (line 11), and timestamp methods which will be tested (line 13), as well as the data structure key range (line 12).
-There are two experiments in `experiment_list_generate.sh`, and for the purpose of this paper we only use the run workloads method.
++ `microbench/experiment_list_generate.sh` determines the range query techniques (line 10 ; note that `rwlock` is the lock-based version of EBR-RQ), data structures (line 11), and timestamp methods which will be tested (line 13), as well as the data structure key range(s) (line 12).
+There are two experiments in `experiment_list_generate.sh`, and for the purpose of this paper we only use the run workloads experiment.
 You can additionally modify the range query rates (line 23) and update rates (line 24) tested in the run workloads method.
 + `runscript.sh` defines the length of runs (line 39) and the number of trials (line 9).
 As noted in the paper, we run 5 trials for 3 seconds long for each configuration of data structure, range query technique, and timestamp type.

 **Output**

-As stated previously, the microbenchmark saves data under `./microbench/data`.
+As stated previously, the microbenchmark saves data under `microbench/data`.
 This raw data is used by the plotting script, but is first translated to a .csv file that is also stored in the subdirectory corresponding to each experiment in `experiment_list_generate.sh`.
-Upon running `plot.py` with the argument `--save_plots`, the generated graphs will be stored in `./figures` (again, in the corresponding subdirectories).
+Upon running `plot.py` with the argument `--save_plots`, the generated graphs will be stored in `figures` (again, in the corresponding subdirectories).